braincogsci/mbcs-projects/Research Project 2/Research Project 2 Manual.md

 1. An article, following the structure and style of a journal that is relevant to the domain in which the student has worked.
 The student can decide on the specific format in collaboration with the supervisor.
 2. An appendix A, which contains a description of the personalised learning objective(s) and whether or how they were reached.
 If they were not reached, the student should indicate why
 3. An appendix B, which contains a reflection on ethical aspects of the research project.
-If not sure how to go about, the [[../Miscellaneous/Three Tier Model of Scientific Ethics|Three Tier Model of Scientific Ethics]] can help.
+If not sure how to go about, the [[../Miscellaneous/Three Tier Model of Scientific Ethics|Three Tier Model of Scientific Ethics]] can help as a very rough orientation to research ethics.
 4. An appendix C, offering transparency about any use of GenAI.
 If GenAI was not used during the project, the appendix can simply state this fact.
 See: [[../Miscellaneous/Use of GenAI in the capstones|Use of GenAI in the capstones]].

 The report can be submitted via the [[../Miscellaneous/Datanose project page|Datanose project page]].